 6. Offers to move money offshore

 You may have heard that wealthy business people keep financial accounts offshore, so if you get a call or email about moving money overseas, you might be tempted.
 However, this may be another of the top tax scams, trying to lure you into hiding money in offshore accounts or foreign trusts.
-If you become a victim of this scam, the money is likely to stay hidden from you as well, and the IRS may prosecute you.
+If the scammer succeeds, the money is likely to stay hidden from you as well, and the IRS may prosecute you.

 7. Promises of getting a larger tax refund than you're due

 Watch out for scammers who promise to file a return for you and get you a much larger tax refund than you're entitled to.
-According to the IRS, these con men seek victims by using advertisements, flyers or even false storefronts.
-If someone tells you to sign a blank tax return or estimates your taxes off the top of his head, it's best to be skeptical.
+According to the IRS, these con artists use advertisements, flyers or even false storefronts to lure taxpayers in.
+If someone tells you to sign a blank tax return or estimates your taxes off the top of their head, it's best to be skeptical.

 8. Offers to avoid taxes with tax shelters